operasoftware/devopera/src/articles/_posts/2009-03-06-javascript-best-practices.md

 ## Optimize loops {#loops}

 Loops can become very slow if you don’t do them right.
-One of the most common mistake is to read the length attribute of an array at every iteration:
+One of the most common mistakes is to read the length attribute of an array at every iteration:

 	var names = ['George', 'Ringo', 'Paul', 'John'];
 	for(var i = 0; i < names.length; i++) {